Could saving coins be a waste of time and money?

 Take the convenience of changing your coins at a grocery store.
 CoinStar and other businesses will take your change and give you a receipt that you can use for your grocery shopping, but they'll also take a huge fee to do so.
 In effect, you are trading the face value of your coins for something worth less than face value.

-Some CoinStar machines have begun to offer gift cards to certain merchants at face value (the merchants pay CoinStar a fee to have their gift cards in the machine), which means that you don't lose money, but you lose in another way.
+Some CoinStar machines offer gift cards to certain merchants at face value (the merchants pay CoinStar a fee to have their gift cards in the machine), which means that you don't lose money, but you lose in another way.
 Unlike cash, you are limited to purchasing goods at the particular store of the gift card you receive.

 More and more banks are also beginning to charge you to count coins if they will accept them at all.
 With the current rates that banks are paying on savings accounts, you'll likely have to leave the money your received for your coins in the bank several years just to break even with what you initially had.